Money market instruments are short-term financing instruments aiming to increase the financial liquidity of businesses.

-Investing in the money market and its instruments through mutual funds preserves the liquidity interests of an investor as well, as the time horizon of such a mutual fund generally does not exceed one financial year.
+Investing in the money market and its instruments through mutual funds preserves an investor's liquidity interests, as the time horizon of such a mutual fund is generally extremely short-term.
 Also, since these are open-ended, exiting such a fund is usually hassle-free and quick.

 Money market mutual funds are subject to market fluctuations as well.
-Thus, before considering investing in the various types of money market instruments, you must keep these following factors in mind:
+Thus, before considering investing in the various types of money market instruments, you must keep the following factors in mind:

 |How to Start SIP Online||How Many Mutual Funds Should I Own|